Coronavirus latest: Spain to go into partial lockdown over coronavirus | DW | 14.03.2020

 16:25 Dozens of Hindu activists in India hosted a cow urine drinking event on Saturday in New Delhi, hoping that the practice staves off the coronavirus.
 Read the full article here.

-16:18 Italian footballers' association said they were "saddened and outraged" by clubs who were asking their players to attend training sessions amid the current outbreak.
+16:18 The Italian Footballers' Association said they were "saddened and outraged" by clubs who were asking their players to attend training sessions amid the current outbreak.
 According to the organization, "some clubs" are bringing players in to train small groups or to check their temperature.
 Forcing them to leave their homes is a "shamefully irresponsible act," the association said.

 16:01 The White House is conducting temperature checks on everyone who is in close contact with US President Donald Trump and Vice President Mike Pence.
 A medical official checked the temperature of reporters in the White House briefing room before a news conference which was expected to involve Pence.
 One journalist was not allowed to attend.

-15:47 Syria will delay its parliamentary elections from April 13 to May 20 due to the coronavirus, according to the statement from President Assad's office.
+15:47 Syria will delay its parliamentary elections from April 13 to May 20 due to the coronavirus, according to a statement from President Assad's office.

 15:46 Italian carmaker Ferrari is closing two plants for the next two weeks and suspending operations for its Formula One team.